 Our curriculum is designed with knowledge at its heart to ensure that children develop a strong vocabulary base (which is explicitly taught) and understanding of the world.
 The curriculum promotes long-term learning and we believe that progress means knowing more and remembering more.

-Informed by this understanding of cognitive theory and development, our pedagogical approach is based on the research of the principles of Rosenshine.
-The basic principles are:
+Informed by this understanding of cognitive theory and development, our pedagogical approach is based on:

 At Dickens Heath, life is enriched by a range of extra-curricular activities.
 A broad spectrum of sporting, musical, creative and other activities are offered at lunch-times and after school.